Kappla/schedule/README.md

 * 10:00-11:10: Using Git with GitHub (hosted by Sebastian)
 * 11:15-12:00: Intro to UX (hosted by Mehmet)
 * 13:00-14:00: Postgres Exercise Review & Q/A (hosted by Pascal)
-* 14:15-15:15: Introduction to Data Protection (hosted by Joshua)
+* 14:15-15:15: Editing a Profile in Dev.jetzt Platform (hosted by Joshua)

 **End of regular sessions**